-I picked a palette of colors I wanted to use with Rémy somewhere between step 1 and 2.
+For painting a cat in ArtRage, I picked a palette of colors I wanted to use with Rémy somewhere between steps 1 and 2.
 Some of my recent paintings have been in warm and dark tones, so

 I wanted to stick to a lighter neutral palette.
 I like to keep swatches on my canvas so it reminds me to stick to the plan as much as possible.

-In ArtRage you can always sample the color from the reference photo, but I think that tends to be limiting and doesn’t always match what I’m seeing.
+In ArtRage, you can always sample the color from the reference photo, but I think that tends to be limiting and doesn’t always match what I’m seeing.
 It can get close, but I find myself going into the color picker and adjusting the color a bit.
-At the beginning it’s more important to get values established than match colors.
+In the beginning, it’s more important to get values established than match colors.
 I’ve found using a gray scale and value finder is a very helpful tool for both digital and traditional painting.

 Painting A Cat: Step 3

-I’m one of those painters that has to get the eyes in right away.
-I rarely wait to the end to finish them.
+I’m one of those painters that have to get the eyes in right away.
+I rarely wait until the end to finish them.
 For me, when the eyes are looking good, it motivates me to keep things moving on the rest of the painting.
-Painting is all about problem solving and knowing I’ve got one problem figured out early on is a “win” for me.
+Painting is all about problem-solving and knowing I’ve got one problem figured out early on is a “win” for me.